vhscom/fetch-inject/README.md

 You want to use library composed of several resources and initialize it as soon as possible.

 **Solution:**
-This is precisely why `fetchInject` was created:
+This is precisely the kind of activity `fetchInject` works best at:

 ```js
 const container = document.querySelector('.pswp')